Pandax19/readme-gen/assets/js/readme.md

 ### Description

-In this project I used node js to create a readme generator that allows the user to input data through a series of prompts  and creates a completed readme.md file.
+created a readme generator to gather data from user via prompts and complie a complete readme

 ### Link